 The arrival of COVID-19 vaccines for ages 12 and up has been a game changer for many families.
-Being fully vaccinated can mean a safe return to fun and healthy activities like youth sports.
+Being fully vaccinated can mean a safer return to fun and healthy activities like youth sports.

 For children too young to get the vaccine yet, though, it is especially important to continue steps that reduce the risk of spreading the virus.
 Also keep in mind that many kids have been less active during the pandemic, raising their risk of certain injuries.
 Plus, any child or teen who has recently had COVID-19 needs to get a heart evaluation before returning to physical activity.